Oprichny Dvor (organization): Ideology, leaders

 The main inspirer of the creation and leader of the Oprichny Dvor was a local leader of the national-radical wing, the former pastor of the Baptist Church Mikhail Yuryevich Glukhov (born in 1960).

 The organization itself was viewed by him as an elite political unit, whose members - the "oprichniks" - were supposed to form the ideological core of the future "National Socialist Russian Workers' Party".

 As an emblem, members of the Oprichny Dvor used the image of the distinctive attribute of the oprichnina army of the Russian Tsar Ivan IV the Terrible - "a dog's head and a broom", which was placed on a red armband.
 A dog's head with an open mouth symbolized the readiness to gnaw out internal treason in the person of Boris Yeltsin's regime and its supporters - corrupt officials, criminals and "pseudo-democrats", and the broomstick symbolized the intention to sweep foreign invaders out of Russia.

 The «Oprichniks» advocated the establishment of a "new order" in the country based on national-state dictatorship and military-police discipline, for strict state control over the economy, spoke out in support of the army, law enforcement agencies and state security agencies, and also declared special sympathy for the workers.

 Organization composition

-Вthe organization consisted mainly of young people.
+The organization consisted mainly of young people.

 «Basically, - emphasized M. Yu.
 Glukhov in an interview given by him in August 1993 to V.V.Kurnosov, - we work with workers, students, the military, the police, the army, the KGB, partly with the director corps, entrepreneurs».